humdrum-tools/humdrum/README.md

    make data
 ```

-Or to use the humdrum-data repository outside of the humdrum directory, type
+Or to use the humdrum-data repository outside of the humdrum directory (such
+as in your home directory if the Humdrum Toolkit is installed in
-the following command within the target installation directory:
+/usr/local/humdrum, type the following command within the target
+installation directory:
 ```bash
     git clone --recursive https://github.com/humdrum-tools/humdrum-data
 ```